cycodehq/cycode-cli/README.md

 Each scan will complete with a message stating if any issues were found or not.

-If no secrets or misconfigurations are found, the scan ends with the following success message:
+If no issues are found, the scan ends with the following success message:

 `Good job!
 No issues were found!!! 👏👏👏`

-If a secret or misconfiguration is found, a `Found issue of type:` message appears upon completion instead:
+If an issue is found, a `Found issue of type:` message appears upon completion instead:

 ```bash
 ⛔  Found issue of type: generic-password (rule ID: ce3a4de0-9dfc-448b-a004-c538cf8b4710) in file: config/my_config.py